 In Cambodia a health problem can spell disaster for a poor family.
 Already struggling to make ends meet, a trip to the doctor, or worse, a stay in hospital, can plunge a family into debt for a lifetime.
 The only loans they can receive come attached with impossibly high interest rates, guaranteeing financial problems long after a sickness is cured.
 Living near a former rubbish dump and scavenging for recyclables means the people we support often suffer from serious health problems.

 A Free Clinic For All Ages

-The program centres around the CCF Medical Clinic, the only fully free medical clinic treating people of all ages in Cambodia, where more than 30,204 treatments are provided each year, along with regular home visits by our doctors into the community.
-Our doctors spend one-day each week working in the community and making home visits to sick patients.
-Alongside this is our dental program, which saw 2,216 treated at our free dental clinic in 2014.
+The program centres around the CCF Medical Clinic – the only fully free medical clinic treating all people in Cambodia – where more than 30,500 treatments were provided in 2017.
+Our doctors also spend one day each week working in the community and visiting sick patients at home.
+Alongside this is our dental program, which saw 2,977 treated at our free dental clinic in 2017.

 By teaming up with a range of partners, from village health committees to government agencies, we improve maternal, newborn, child and adult health.
 We focus on improving nutrition and preventing infectious diseases.

 CCF provides targeted groups with materials necessary for disease prevention, with a focus on child nutrition and improving public health.

 The Maternal Care Program was established in 2011 to address the high maternal death rate in Steung Meanchey and has achieved a 0% maternal death rate across more than 1,100 births.
 CCF also operates a free dental clinic and provides eye care to students and community members who need it, in particular the elderly.

 The Healthcare Program approach isn’t just designed to keep families healthy, but to keep them from falling further into poverty.